zulip/zulip/help/starting-a-new-direct-message.md

-# Starting a new private thread
+# Starting a new direct message

-{!starting-a-new-private-thread.md!}
+{!starting-a-new-direct-message.md!}

 ## Related articles